NHL Power Rankings: The top 2020 NHL Free Agents

 12. Tyson Barrie.
 I don’t know that his one season in Toronto was as bad as the critics will tell you that it was.
 I do think he is this offseason’s Shattenkirk — player that failed to meet expectations in his previous stop, had his value sink, and will get signed to a cheaper contract and excel in a more appropriate role.

 13. Anton Khudobin.
 Khudobin has been an outstanding goalie the past two years with the Stars and helped them reach the Stanley Cup Final this postseason.
 His age, as well as his limited experience as a full-time starter are the two big question marks.
-(We initially omitted Khudobin by accident and added him in after initial publication)
+[Signed three-year, $10M deal with Stars.]

 [NHL 2020 Offseason Trade Tracker]